Its a well known fact. Flossing is an important part of oral health.

 - Run the floss along your teeth and under your gums 8-10 times

-Now this can be done quickly or it can take a while, depending entirely on your skill with floss.
+Now this can be done quickly.
+But it can also take a while, depending entirely on your skill with floss.

-It should also be noted that you can’t use dental floss more than once as the material could fray and either lose effectiveness or redeposit plaque back into your mouth.
+It should also be noted that you can’t use dental floss more than once.
+The material could fray and either lose its effectiveness or redeposit plaque and bacteria into your mouth.

 With the water flosser things are much faster.

 You will have to run the water flosser across your gum line and between your teeth both back and front.
 But the fact that there is no set up and you don’t have to rub floss 8-10 times really makes things more time efficient.